Recipients

 Circle Project

-Thank you From Turning Point Youth ministries Meadow Lake
+Thank you From Turning Point Youth Ministries Meadow Lake

 That is fabulous!!!
 Thank you so much!!!
 We REALLY appreciate it!